renpy/renpy/sphinx/source/atl.rst

 and then passed to the warper.
 The result returned by the warper is the completion fraction.

-The interpolation statement can then contain a number of of other clauses.
+The interpolation statement can then contain a number of other clauses.
 When a property and value are present, then the value is the value the property will obtain at the end of the statement.
 The value can be obtained in several ways: